iliaaw/xmpp-logger/README.md

 Configutation
 -------------
-XMPP settings (bot's JID, password and nickname and room's name) are specified in `app.rb`.
+XMPP settings (bot's JID, password and nickname and room's name) are specified in `config/xmpp.yml`.
 Database to use is specified in `config/database.yml`.

 Sphinx search
 -------------